 How to refinish furniture

-Once you have all of the materials together, clear some space in your garage or yard and lay down your tarp.
-Place the furniture you’ll be refinishing on top, and get ready to get to work.
-(Make sure you’re in comfortable, flexible clothes you don’t mind staining or sweating in, too.)
+Once you have assembled all of the materials you need, clear some space in your garage or yard and lay down your tarp.
+Place the furniture you’ll be refinishing on top of the tarp, and get ready to get to work.
+(Be sure to wear comfortable, flexible clothes you don’t mind staining or sweating in, too.)

 1. Clean the furniture thoroughly.

 If it’s an older piece of furniture, there’s a good chance it’s built up some dust, dirt, and grime.
-So before going any further, you’ll need to clean the piece thoroughly.
+So first things first, you’ll need to clean the piece thoroughly.

 Dish soap, warm water, and a cloth rag work fine here.
-Give all the visible wood a good scrubbing, rinse the soap off, and dry thoroughly with a towel.
-(Make sure to avoid paper towels here, as these can leave paper remnants behind).
+Give all the visible wood a good scrubbing, rinse the soap off, and dry the furniture thoroughly with a towel.
+(Make sure to avoid paper towels here, as these can leave paper remnants behind.)

 2. Strip the wood.

-If your stripping liquid is the wash-away kind, you’ll need to rinse it off before moving onto the next step.
-If it’s the no clean-up type, you can move right into sanding.
+If your stripping liquid is the wash-away kind, you’ll have to rinse it off before you progress to the next step.
+If it’s a no clean-up type, feel free to move right into sanding.

 3. Sand it down.

-Next, you’ll need to sand the entire surface of the piece to ensure your new paint or stain applies evenly.
-Fine-grit sandpaper or a sanding block is a good option on smaller items, but if you’re working on a larger piece, you may want to invest in a power sander to save some time and energy.
+Next, sand the entire surface of the piece to make sure the new paint or stain applies evenly.
+Fine-grit sandpaper or a sanding block is a good option for smaller items, but if you’re working on a larger piece, you may want to invest in a power sander to save time and energy.

-Make sure to sand in the same direction as the grain, and try to achieve a uniform smoothness across the entire piece.
-Once you’re done, you’ll need to wipe the piece down to remove any remaining dust or wood particles.
+Sand in the same direction as the grain, and try to reach a uniform smoothness across the entire piece.
+Once you’re done, wipe the piece down to remove any lingering dust or wood particles.

 4. Seal the wood.

 After you’ve sanded the furniture, use a paintbrush to apply a sanding sealant to the entire piece.
-This will keep your furniture from absorbing too much stain and turning an unwanted color.
+This will keep your furniture from absorbing excess stain and prevent unwanted shifts in the final color.
 It can also help your stain look more even.

-Then, apply your sealant heavily with a paintbrush, and make sure it’s completely dry before moving onto the next step.
+Next, apply your sealant heavily with a paintbrush, and allow it to completely dry before moving on to the next step.

 5. Apply your paint or stain.

 Finally, it’s time to stain or paint your furniture.
-There are many options here, including gel stains, oil-based stains, and water-based stains.
-If you’re not sure which is best for the type of wood you’re working with — or what you’re going for aesthetically — you may want to consult a pro at your local hardware store.
-They should be able to point you in the right direction.
+There are many options to choose from, including gel stains, oil-based stains, and water-based stains.
+If you’re not sure which is best for the type of wood you’re working with — or for the aesthetic you’re looking for — you may want to consult a pro at your local hardware store.
+They can help point you in the right direction.

-Follow the directions on your specific stain or paint when applying, and follow any post-application instructions, too.
-(For example, gel stains will need to be wiped off afterward).
-You may also need to apply multiple coats depending on the final look you’re going for.
+Follow the directions on your specific stain or paint when applying, and follow any post-application instructions as well.
+(For example, gel stains need to be wiped off afterward.)
+You may need to apply multiple coats depending on the final look you want.

-Once your paint or stain is dry, you can apply a varnish to finish the look and give it that nice shine.
-Again, there are many options here, so make sure to consult a pro if you’re not sure which one is best for your project.
+Once your paint or stain is dry, you can apply a varnish to finish the look and add a nice shine.
+Again, there are many options to consider, so make sure to consult a pro if you’re not sure which one is best for your particular project.

-A note of warning when it comes to refinishing furniture
+A note of caution when it comes to refinishing furniture

-If you’re considering refinishing an antique or high-value item, you might want to consult a professional restoration company first.
-Antique woods often require special treatment and care — especially if you want to retain the historic look of the piece.
-Always consult a pro before DIYing work on something that has historic or sentimental value just to be safe.
+If you’re thinking about refinishing an antique or high-value item, you might want to first consult a professional restoration company before you get started.
+Antique woods can often require special treatment and care — especially if you want to retain the historic look of the piece.
+Always consult a pro before taking the DIY approach on something that has historic or sentimental value just to play it safe.